 An evenly played first quarter saw the teams exchange goals.
 Duke led 2-1 for much of the frame, but Penn's Adam Goldner tied the game up with 14 seconds left, the first of two late-quarter goals scored by the Quakers (2-1) that would come back to haunt Duke.

 The second quarter belonged to the Blue Devils (4-1), who opened up a 6-2 lead with five minutes left to play until halftime.
-The game looked like it would be similar to Penn’s 13-6 defeat at No. 3 Maryland on Wednesday — but Saturday was different.
+The game looked like it would be similar to Penn’s 13-6 defeat at No. 3 Maryland on February 21 — but this time was different.

 “That is the biggest takeaway of the game for us,” coach Mike Murphy said.
 “Down 7-3, down 9-6 — we showed the resilience to keep fighting.”